elejeune11/Sarc-Graph/README.md

 `timeseries.py` - use the results of tracking to make a timeseries plot for each tracked sarcomere.

-`analysis_tools.py` - several functions for visualization and data analysis.
+`analysis_tools.py` - several functions for visualization and data analysis:

  `visualize_segmentation()`:
      https://github.com/elejeune11/Sarc-Graph/blob/main/code_output_synthetic_data_3/analysis/visualize_segmentation.png